kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 --------

 Converts a value to a JSON string.
+Accept also arguments for replacer and space: `json(data, replacer, space)`.
-Use json-stringify-safe to safely stringify and accept arguments for replacer and space.
+Use json-stringify-safe to safely stringify behind the scenes.

 Examples: